ShaanCoding/Tekh/PROGRAM-PLANNING.md

 > !ban | This bans the user from the discord server whilst also privately messaging them from the bot with the reason of why they've been kicked.
 It also writes in chat that they've been banned.
 >
-> * This is done in order to prevent rogue admins from mass pruning servers with a one day activity limit, by preventing users from having admin rules and only the bot it prevents people from getting mass pruned without adequite permission
+> * This is done in order to prevent rogue admins from mass pruning servers with a one day activity limit, by preventing users from having admin rules and only the bot it prevents people from getting mass pruned without adequate permission
 >
 >